edgexfoundry/edgex-go/snap/README.md

 The `snapcraft` tool is used to actually build the snap.
 There are a few different ways to use it, depending on what OS you are building on.

+**Note** - currently the snap doesn't support cross-compilation, and must be built natively on the target architecture.
+Specifically, to support cross-compilation the kong/lua parts must be modified to support cross-compilation.
+The openresty part uses non-standard flags for handling cross-compiling so all the flags would have to manually passed to build that part.
+Also luarocks doesn't seem to easily support cross-compilation, so that would need to be figured out as well.

 ### Building on Ubuntu 16.04

 The easiest way to build the snap is on an Ubuntu 16.04 Classic installation where you can use `snapcraft` directly: